FRICTION STIR WELDING X RHEOCASTING

 The design of these heat sinks is overly complex and therefore difficult to achieve with conventional techniques.
 Rheocasting appears to be the most suitable technological option to produce these parts.

 However, the size of the heat sinks for the 5G is also a problem.
 Indeed, rheocasting is the solution for a perfect thermal conductivity.
-Nevertheless, this technique limits the design of the parts in terms of size.
+Nonetheless, this technique limits the design of the parts in terms of size.
 This is where the FSW comes in.

 Friction Stir Welding helps solving this size problem since it allows to weld the different parts of the heat sink into a single one.
 Moreover, the FSW is the optimal technique for assembling the heat sinks of 5G antennas since the welded parts keep excellent mechanical properties close to those of the base material.
 Thus, rheocasting heat sinks welded by FSW have high thermal conductivity, high tightness and their production will be highly repeatable since it is automated.